joshlee-pdx/rust-breakout/README.md

-# rust-breakout (v 0.0.1)
+# rust-breakout (v 0.1.1)
 ### About
 Our take on the classic game Breakout implemented in rust using [ggez](https://github.com/ggez/ggez).

 The player moves a paddle across the bottom of the screen to keep the ball in play.
-When the ball collides with a brick it is broken and removed from the screen.
-If the ball touches the bottom the player loses a life.
+When the ball collides with a brick the brick takes damage until it is broken.
+If the ball touches the bottom of the screen the player loses a life.
+The player wins the level by clearing all bricks from the screen.

-The objective of the game is to break all the bricks before running out of lives.

 ### Authors
 * Josh Lee <<joshulee@pdx.edu>>